- COVID-19 Information

 - CRISM member Dr. Ginette Poulin discusses cannabis edibles in this Global News Segment

-- CRISM releases a report and infographic on experiences of PWLE working on the front line.
+- CRISM releases a report and infographic on experiences of PWLLE working on the front line.
 Access them here!

 - New Training Opportunity: The BCCSU Addiction Medicine Fellowship program is now accepting applications.
 Access the site here!